chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

     - fqdn : load balance URL, which points to the frontend node.
     - keys : ssh username and private keys
     - Ensure to provide Chef backend's frontend server IPs for Automate HA Chef Automate and Chef Server.
-    - Ensure to provide Chef backend's backend server IPs for Automate HA Postgres and OpenSearch machines.
+    - Ensure to provide Chef backend's backend server IPs for Automate HA PostgreSQL and OpenSearch machines.
     - Sample configuration; please modify according to your needs.

     ```sh